Grant hits jumper at buzzer, Trail Blazers top Suns 108-106

 Portland is now tied with Phoenix atop the Western Conference at 6-2.
 The Suns’ two losses both came against the Blazers.

-“I am going to give it to him every time,” Booker said.
-“Whoever is open on this team, that is what it comes down to, trusting your teammates and every possession I am going to do that.”

-The Blazers won despite missing Lillard and Simons, who have combined to average 53 points per game this season.
+The Blazers were playing without the high-scoring backcourt of Damian Lillard (right calf strain) and Anfernee Simons (left foot inflammation).
+The two have combined to average 53 points per game this season.

 The Suns had their own injury issues.
 They were missing both of their backup point guards – Cam Payne and Duane Washington Jr. – so when All-Star Chris Paul was on the bench it was a challenge to get good shots.